Feminism: Men and masculinity

 Feminist theory has explored the social construction of masculinity and its implications for the goal of gender equality.
 The social construct of masculinity is seen by feminism as problematic because it associates males with aggression and competition, and reinforces patriarchal and unequal gender relations.
 Patriarchal cultures are criticized for "limiting forms of masculinity" available to men and thus narrowing their life choices.
 Some feminists are engaged with men's issues activism, such as bringing attention to male rape and spousal battery and addressing negative social expectations for men.

 Male participation in feminism is generally encouraged by feminists and is seen as an important strategy for achieving full societal commitment to gender equality.
 Many male feminists and pro-feminists are active in both women's rights activism, feminist theory, and masculinity studies.
 However, some argue that while male engagement with feminism is necessary, it is problematic because of the ingrained social influences of patriarchy in gender relations.
 The consensus today in feminist and masculinity theories is that men and women should cooperate to achieve the larger goals of feminism.
-It has been proposed that, in large part, this can be achieved through considerations of women's agency.